yasoob/intermediatePython/context_managers.rst

 exceptions which might occur.
 It works in mostly the same way as the previous method.

-Let's disect this method a little.
+Let's dissect this method a little.

 1. Python encounters the ``yield`` keyword.
 Due to this it creates a generator instead of a normal function.